 - A lot of natural light

-- Covered terrace that connects to the living area
+- A covered terrace that connects to the living area

-- Guesthouse as a treehouse with 2 bedrooms and one bathroom
+- Guesthouse as a treehouse with two bedrooms and one bathroom

 - Bordering lake

-1) The benefit of 7 bedrooms with views of the lake and mountains is that they can be used to offer space for a larger family and for different touristic exploitation.
+1) The benefit of 7 bedrooms with views of the lake and mountains is that they can be used to offer space for a larger family and for other touristic exploitation.

-This means that you can have a place for your family where you don’t have to get on each one’s nerves and everyone has enough space for themselves but are also able to be together at the same time.
+This means you can have a place for your family where you don’t have to get on each one’s nerves.
+Everyone has enough space for themselves but can also be together.

-With regards to the touristic use, you can use that many bedrooms to offer the property as a retreat center, for workations or as an Airbnb and get a return on investment.
+Regarding the touristic use, you can use that many bedrooms to offer the property as a retreat center, for “workations,” or as an Airbnb and get a return on investment.

-2) The remote location, but at the same time 2 hours from the next larger city makes the property further suitable for a touristic use or for a private family retreat from the busy and stressful city.
+2) The remote location, but at the same time, 2 hours from the next larger city, makes the property further suitable for tourist use or for a private family retreat from the busy and stressful city.

-It’s ideal for people who need to recharge their batteries over a longer weekend, because they have a stressful life in the city.
+It’s ideal for people who need to recharge their batteries over a long weekend because they have a stressful life in the city.

-3) The precious hardwood floors create a warm and cozy atmosphere, that easily make new guests feel at home.
+3) The precious hardwood floors create a warm, cozy atmosphere that quickly makes new guests feel at home.
 They help increase the feeling of safety.

 They help in the process of relaxation and give a contrast to the usually narrower city life.

-5) The Guest-Treehouse offers a unique feature with further benefits of renting opportunities for tourism use and from the investors’ perspective, a unique selling proposition, that’s a further advantage to attract tourists.
+5) The Guest-Treehouse offers a unique feature with further benefits of renting opportunities for tourism use and, from the investors’ perspective, a unique selling proposition that’s an additional advantage to attract tourists.

-Should this property be used as a private family retreat, the treehouse is a good option to accommodate let’s say problematic energy-sucking family members without being rude and not including them at all.
+Should this property be used as a private family retreat, the treehouse is an excellent option to accommodate, let’s say, problematic energy-sucking family members without being rude and not including them at all.

 In the next step, we can try to align the found benefits with well-known needs that all humans have.

-This can give us further advantages in finding the right potential buyers but also to later make the copywriting more powerful and persuasive.
+This can give us further advantages in finding the right potential buyers and later make the copywriting more powerful and persuasive.

-- to be superior, winning, keeping up with the Joneses
+- To be superior, winning, and keeping up with the Joneses

-The same book has also a collection of 16 core desires and needs that are also strong, but not that strong as the life force 8:
+The same book also has a collection of 16 core desires and needs that are also strong but not as strong as the life force 8: